ScaleBSD/scalebsd.github.io/_posts/2018-05-03-Why-is-munmap-single-threaded-and-what-can-we-do-about-it.md

 pvh lock and this narrows it down to a couple of code paths.
-However, what we're trying to achieve ... not allowing callers of pmap_delayed_invl_wait to continue until the invalidate global invalidate generation catches up with that of the page passed - thus ensuring any caller invalidating it has left its critical section - is essentially what EBR (Epoch Based Reclamation) does:
+However, what we're trying to achieve ... not allowing callers of pmap_delayed_invl_wait to continue until the invalidate global invalidate generation catches up with that of the page passed - thus ensuring any caller invalidating it has left its critical section.
+This is essentially what EBR (Epoch Based Reclamation).

+### Epoch Based Reclamation involves the following steps:
  * Upon entry into a read-side protected section, readers set an active bit and take a snapshot of a global epoch counter.